VinuthaST-vincy/Data-Analysis-Dashboard/README.md

 # VinuthaST_ArpithSingh
-## Quote-Equity-Reliance-Data-Analysis(Interactive Dashboard creation using MS Excel and Powe BI )
+## Reliance-Data-Analysis(Interactive Dashboard creation using MS Excel and Powe BI )
 We developed a comprehensive project in Excel,Power BI .Creating multiple dashboards and tables to analyze the data .This process involved several stages including data processing ,data cleaning and data visualization.

 ### Project Objective